Quantum Matrix-Element Estimators for Spin-Coupled Generalized Valence Bond Wavefunctions (SCGVB): Details of Implementation

 \section{Details of Implementation}

 Molecular geometries, atomic-orbital bases, and one- and two-electron integrals were generated using PySCF \cite{pyscf}.
 The resulting nonorthogonal second-quantized Hamiltonian was constructed and mapped to qubit operators within Qiskit \cite{qiskit}.
 All quantum estimators described in Sec.~\ref{sec:SCGVB-NOQA} were implemented directly at the Pauli-string level, without the use of ancilla qubits or controlled operations.
-For completeness and reproducibility, a step-by-step pseudocode description of the Qiskit implementation of the nonorthogonal Jordan--Wigner mapping~\cite{marruzzo2025nojw} is provided in Appendix~\ref{implementation}.
+For completeness and reproducibility, a step-by-step pseudocode description of the Qiskit implementation of the nonorthogonal Jordan--Wigner mapping~\cite{marruzzo2025nojw} is provided in Section S1 of the Supporting Information.

+\paragraph{Implementation refinements for larger determinant spaces.} The estimator definitions above are independent of the molecular system and were used without modification for both the H$_4$ and C$_2$ applications.
+For larger determinant spaces, however, the direct symbolic expansion of the nonorthogonal Jordan--Wigner products can generate a very large number of raw Pauli products before simplification.
+In the practical implementation, we therefore exploit two algebra-preserving reductions.
+First, independent determinant-pair matrix elements are evaluated in parallel, since each pair $(I,J)$ can be reconstructed independently.
+Second, after the full operator product has been formed and simplified, we apply the exact vacuum-selection rule

+so that Pauli strings containing $X$ or $Y$ in the final product are discarded before circuit execution.
+This vacuum filtering does not change the value of the vacuum expectation estimator; it only avoids sampling terms that are known analytically to vanish.
+These reductions were used as implementation-level optimizations for the larger C$_2$ determinant-space validation discussed in this text.